Joe Falcon

 Joseph Falcón (September 28, 1900 – November 19, 1965) was an accordion player from southwest Louisiana, best known for producing the first recording of a Cajun song, "Allons à Lafayette," in 1928.
 He and his wife Cléoma Breaux left for New Orleans to record the first Cajun record and went on to perform across southern Louisiana and Texas.

 Early life

 Joe was born in Roberts Cove, Louisiana located nearby Bayou Plaquemine Brule and began playing accordion at the age of seven.
 He was the fifth child of Pierre Illaire Falcón and Marie Arvilia Boudreaux.
-His shares both Cajun and Isleño ancestry as his paternal great-grandparents, José Félix Falcón and María Antonia Damasa Falcón, were descendants of the Canary Islander colonists who settled in Valenzuela along Bayou Lafourche.
+His family farmed cotton and sugarcane, and they made syrup.
+He shares both Cajun and Isleño ancestry as his paternal great-grandparents, José Félix Falcón and María Antonia Damasa Falcón, were descendants of the Canary Islander colonists who settled in Valenzuela along Bayou Lafourche.
 His ancestors Cristóbal Falcón and Gaspar Falcón were born in Telde, Gran Canaria.
 His mother Marie was of Acadian descent.

 Music career

 His career as a professional musician began some years later at a fais-do-do hall called the "Blue Goose" (Oneziphore Guidry's dance hall) in Rayne, Louisiana when the regular band didn't show up and the dance hall owner insisted that Joe take their place.

 As a young man, Joe was friends with accordionist Amédée Breaux of the legendary Breaux family and sometimes accompanied him on triangle.
 Amédée's sister, Cléoma, a gifted guitarist and singer, became Joe's frequent accompanist and they married not long after the onset of their recording career.

 In April 1928, a jeweler from Rayne, Louisiana and native New Orleanian, George Burrow, persuaded Columbia records to record Joe and his wife Cléoma and their friend, Leon Meche, by agreeing to purchase 500 records.
 However, in the hotel recording studio, Meche backed down; scared he would mess up the recording.
 Joe stepped up and sang instead.
 In a 1962 interview with Mike Seeger, Columbia executive, Frank Buckley Walker, recalls recording the duo:

 So I went up to Lafayette for a weekend.
 I happened to know something of the story of the Cajuns and was astounded at the interest that there was in their little Saturday night dances.
 A single singer would have a little concertina-type instrument and a one-string fiddle and a triangle, those were the instruments, but they would always have a singer and of course they sang in Cajun.
 And to me it had a funny sound.
 So I brought down a little group.
 I think his name was Joe Falcon.
 I brought him down to New Orleans, and we recorded just to have something different.
 We put it on the market, and it had tremendous sales.